Setasign/SetaPDF-Signer-Addon-CSC/README.md

 All classes in this package are located in the namespace `setasign\SetaPDF\Signer\Module\CSC`.

-### The `Module` class
+### The `Client` class

-This is the main signature module which can be used with the [SetaPDF-Signer](https://www.setasign.com/signer) component.
-Its constructor requires the following arguments:
+This class communicates directly to your CSC API.
+It's constructor requires the following arguments:

-- `$accessToken` Your oauth access token
 - `$apiUri` The base url of your csc api e.g. "https://cs-try.ssl.com/csc/v0"
 - `$httpClient` PSR-18 HTTP Client implementation.
 - `$requestFactory` PSR-17 HTTP Factory implementation.
 - `$streamFactory` PSR-17 HTTP Factory implementation.

+### The `Module` class

+This is the main signature module which can be used with the [SetaPDF-Signer](https://www.setasign.com/signer) component.
+It's constructor requires the following arguments:

+- `$accessToken` Your oauth access token
+- `$client` Your client instance - see above

 ### How do I get an access token?